 Composing this with the counit produces the transformation whose component is manifestly the morphism .

-For the case the terminal object, the geometric morphism
+In the special case the terminal object, the essential geometric morphism

 is also called an etale geometric morphism.